Streamline Finances Online/ January 30th, 2019

 - Regular, uniform payments that will continue for a long time (mortgage): Authorize a creditor (such as your credit union) to take money directly from your checking account using the Automated Clearing House (ACH).

-- Bills that only pop up annually, semiannually, or monthly (car insurance) or that change in amount (cellphone): Set up your online account with your credit card to pay in full automatically before the due date.
+- Bills that only pop up annually, semiannually, or that change in amount: Set up your online account with your credit card to pay in full automatically before the due date.

-- Bills from vendors or service providers: Take advantage online bill pay.
+- Bills from vendors or service providers: Use online bill pay for regular monthly bills.
 You can set up payments 24/7, adjust payment dates to jibe with your paydays, and make optional extra payments when you want.

-Set up automated transfers from checking to your savings account(s), and you’ll always be financially ready for an unexpected car repair and for infrequent but larger bills like insurance premiums.
+Set up automated transfers from checking to your savings account(s), and you’ll be financially ready for an unexpected car repair and or other emergency expense.